brainskev/Covid19_Tracking_App/README.md

 To get a local copy up and running follow these simple example steps.

+### Prerequisites

+- A web browser
+- A code editor

+### Setup

+- Clone the repository using the following command: git clone https://github.com/brainskev/Covid19_Tracking_App.git

 ### Install

 Have NodeJS installed and follow the next steps

 ### Usage

-- npm i for installing dev dependecies
+- `npm i` for installing dev dependecies
-- npm run build or npm start to see the project
+- `npm run build` or `npm start` to see the project

 ### Run tests